ismail-jr/AI-prompts-blog/README.md

 # or
 bun dev

 Open http://localhost:3000/ with your browser to see the result.
-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.

-This project uses https://nextjs.org/docs/basic-features/font-optimization to automatically optimize and load Inter, a custom Google Font.
+## Contributing
+We welcome contributions to AI Prompt Hub!
+If you're interested in contributing, please fork the repository and submit a pull request.

 ## Learn More
 To learn more about Next.js, take a look at the following resources: